ripleya1/ConcurrencySolutions/README.md

 All of the files used for the algorithm analysis can be found in the [misc](misc/) folder.
 The outputs that they come from are in the [misc/outputs](misc/outputs/) folder, and their corresponding graphs can be found in the [misc/img](misc/img/) folder.

 #### Methodology
-"Clocks Per Eat" is defined as the number of clocks between each instance of `eat()` being called on an individual thread basis.
+"Clocks Per Eat" is defined as the number of clocks between each instance of `eat()` being called on an individual thread (ie Philosopher) basis.

 For both algorithms, I made sure to test for 4 and 5 philosophers to ensure that parity wasn't having an effect on results.